top of page

 Durability & Strength

-Epoxy grout is made from resin and hardener, which means once it’s cured, it becomes extremely strong and fully waterproof.
+Epoxy grout is made from resin and hardener.
+Once it’s cured, it becomes extremely strong and fully waterproof.
 It doesn’t crack or crumble like cement grout can over time.

-Cement grout, on the other hand, is more porous and can wear down or stain, especially in areas that get regular use.
+Cement grout, on the other hand, is more porous.
+It can wear down or stain, especially in areas that get regular use.

 Winner: Epoxy grout by a mile for strength and longevity.